-This rider provides for the insurer to pay an additional death benefit to the beneficiary if the named insured dies as the result of an accident.
-Most accidental death riders provide for a multiple (usually double) of the death benefit.
+This rider provides for the insurer to pay an additional death benefit to the beneficiary if the named insured dies as a result of an accident.
+Most accidental death riders provide for a multiple (usually double) the death benefit.

 Waiver of Premium

 The waiver of premium rider provides for the insurance company to waive your periodic premiums if you become totally disabled.
 This allows the insured to remain covered while unable to pay the premiums because of a disability.

 This valuable rider allows an insured to purchase additional life insurance at a later date without having to prove they are insurable (healthy).

 Although the additional purchase option can only be made at times specified in the policy, this rider allows an applicant who cannot afford the amount of insurance they need at the time of application to purchase more in the future when they can afford it.

 Children's Term Insurance

 The children’s term insurance rider allows the policyholder to add all their natural and adopted children to the insurance policy with a coverage amount specified in the policy.

 Typically, children between the ages of 15 days to 25-years old can be covered if they are unmarried.
 The children’s term rider provides term life insurance at a very low cost to the policyholder.

 Return of Premium